Ratsch0k/blog/src/content/posts/modding-futurecop-introduction/index.md

 ---
-title: 'Modding Future Cop: L.A.P.D - Introduction'
+title: 'Modding Future Cop: L.A.P.D. - Introduction'
 publishedAt: '2024-06-05'
 description: "Giant futuristic robots?
 Ridiculous weapons?
 Huge explosions?
 Count me in!
 Future Cop: L.A.P.D., a game published by EA Redwood Shores back in 1998, promises everything and more.
 As one of my childhood's favorite games, I've always wanted to revisit this old gem.
 I have now found an excuse for exactly this.
 I'm reverse engineering and modding the game.
 In this post, I introduce, motivate, and set goals for why and how I want to do that."
 tags: